 2. Rinse with cold water

 Cold water closes up your pores and slows the production of sweat, sebum and oils in your skin.
-After you wash your hair, give your mane a good rinse with cold water to make sure that your scalp won’t be sweating into your freshly washed hair.
+After washing your hair, give your mane a good rinse with cold water to make sure that your scalp won't be sweating into your freshly washed hair.

 3. Don't touch your hair

 Just like all the other parts of your body, the skin on your hands has a lot of natural oils.
-By running your hands through your hair every five minutes, you’re adding a lot of unnecessary oil to your stands.
-Stop it.
+By running your hands through your hair every 5 minutes, you're adding a lot of unnecessary oil to your strands.

 4. Wash less often

-Some people will tell you this works.
-Some people will tell you it doesn’t.
+Some people will tell you this works while some will tell you it doesn't.
 Personally, I am a believer because it has worked for me.
-I used to wash my hair every second day (sometimes every day) because by day two it would look like a shiny, greasy mess.
-For me, this wasn’t sustainable.
+I used to wash my hair every second day (sometimes every day) because by day 2 it would look like a shiny, greasy mess.
+For me, this wasn't sustainable.
 I like long hair and washing that often dries it out and creates split ends.
 I started gradually adding more time to my wash cycle and now I only wash my hair once a week.

-It was hard at the beginning because I hated the look of my greasy hair, but after a couple of months it truly did stop getting so oily.
-Now my hair looks perfectly bouncy and clean up until around day five or six.
-Occasionally, I might need a spray of dry shampoo to get to day seven, but not often.
+It was hard at the beginning because I hated the look of my greasy hair, but after a couple of months, it did stop getting so oily.
+Now my hair looks perfectly bouncy and cleans up until around day 5 or 6.
+Occasionally, I might need a spray of dry shampoo to get to day 7, but not often.